Safeguarding & Child Protection Policy

 Safeguarding expectations for program participants and staff include:

-- Refrain from any action that could be considered abuse.
-This includes physical abuse (e.g. grabbing, slapping, or striking), verbal abuse (humiliating, degrading, threatening, or intimidating), sexual abuse (e.g. sexual gesturing, touching, or language), or mental abuse (e.g. neglecting, degrading, intimidating, or shaming).
+• Refrain from any action that could be considered abuse.
+This includes physical abuse (e.g. grabbing, slapping, or striking), verbal abuse (e.g. humiliating, threatening, or using degrading language), sexual abuse (e.g. sexual gesturing, touching, or language), or mental or emotional abuse (e.g. neglecting, intimidating, or shaming).

-- Do not take photographs of children without permission or use the names or images of children on social media without informed consent from the child’s parent or legal guardian.
+• Do not take photographs of children without permission or use the names or images of children on social media or the internet without informed consent from the child’s parent or legal guardian.
 Avoid photographs of children on the street or posing with children that are not well-known to the program participant or staff member.

 Reporting Procedures